rbecheras/testAngular/README.md

 - Create a node function that will be triggered each day (don't bother implementing the triggering) that will use a MongoDB request to get all contacts stored and will sequentially but asynchronously send them by group of 10 to a distant API for validation, requestind and using API SDK function distantAPI.checkPhoneNumbers([Array of Integers], clientToken).
 Require another maked up function from the API SDK to get the token.

 ## Completion
-- send a link to your repo to Mohamed: mkeita@freelance.com
+- send a link to your repo to
+	Mohamed: mkeita@freelance.com
+	Jean-Michel : jmmas@freelance.com

+MErci et bon courage !